dgoldstein1/random-wikipedia/README.md

-# random-number-generator
+# random-wikipedi
-simple service generating a random number with prometheus metrics
+simple service getting the text of a random wikipedia article with prometheus metrics.

 ## Run it

 ```
-docker run -p 8080:8080 dgoldstein1/random-number-generator
+docker run -p 8080:8080 dgoldstein1/random-wikipedia
 ```

 ## API

 `/metrics` -- shows prometheus metrics for the service

-`/randomNumber?max={int64}` -- generates a random number with a max
+`/randomArticle` -- generates a random number with a max

 ## Authors